mr-crodo/gulp-4/README.md

 # gulp-4
-This is an assembly Gulp-4, you can download it and use it in your projects.
+<p>This is an assembly Gulp-4, you can download it and use it in your projects.</p>

 [![Gulp-4 version](https://img.shields.io/badge/gulp--4-v0.1-orange?style=for-the-badge&logo=appveyor)](https://img.shields.io/npm/v/browser-sync)
+#
 **Build Gulp-4 helps the layout designer and frontend developers to quickly and euvectively build projects.**

 ## Install